 You need a lighter weight backpacking tent for three averaged sized persons or need a little extra space for two.
 You might not be happy trying to sleep two or three larger framed individuals inside the this tent.

-The Kelty TN3 is a 3-season, free-standing backpacking tent with floor space of 40 square feet (7'x5'10") and a peak height of 3'6".
-It has a total weight of 5lbs 8oz and a trail weight of 5lbs 3oz.
+The Kelty Dirt Motel 3 is a 3-season, free-standing backpacking tent with floor space of 40 square feet (7'x5'10") and a peak height of 3'6".
+It has a total weight of 5lbs 8oz and a trail weight of 5lbs 6oz.
 It comes with stakes, a rain fly and a stuff sack.
-It packs down to 14" long x 11" diameter. ($$)
+It packs down to 15" long x 7" x 7". ($$)

 This is a great 3-person tent for backpacking.
-It is a relatively lightweight tent for its size; it weighs just 1lb more than the Kelty TN2 but offers about 50% more floor space.
+It is a relatively lightweight tent for its size; it weighs just half a pound more than the Kelty Dirt Motel 2 but offers about 42% more floor space.
 Setup is made super easy with the color-coded clips.
 It's perfect for two adults who want some extra space either for themselves or their gear.
 You can easily fit a queen sized mattress here if you're base camping.
 Or if you go light on the gear you can fit two grown ups and a kid.
 At the end of the day, it's the space:weight ratio that makes me think it's one of the best backpacking tents with a 3-person rating.

-But one of the coolest features, above and beyond the functionality as a backpacking tent, is that you can roll back half the rain fly and fix it in place.
+But one of the coolest features, above and beyond the functionality as a backpacking tent, is that you can roll back some of the rain fly and fix it in place from the inside.
 This is perfect for a bit of star-gazing (or extra ventilation) but because you can just drop it back down again, it comes with none of the risks associated with fly-netting.
 So you get the best of both worlds!

 If you love your backpacking but are a little bit fed up of sleeping in cramped quarters, this is a real winner!
 It gives you the extra space you're after while only adding a few ounces to your pack.
 The ability to roll back the fly only adds to the spacious feeling.
 And the price point makes this a really solid mid-range tent.